paigeruten/pencil-tracer/README.md

 #### `'enter'` Event

 Triggered at the beginning of a body of a function.
-An `args` property contains argument names and values.
+The `vars` property contains argument names and values.
 The `location` will give the start and end of the entire function body.